 How the evolution began

-The Maker Movement, which gained significant momentum after the publication of “Make Magazine” in 2005, set a trend of technological integration with DIY (Do-It-Yourself) projects.
+The evolution, which gained significant momentum after the publication of “Make Magazine” in 2005, set a trend of technological integration with DIY (Do-It-Yourself) projects.
 It emphasized tinkering, hacking, remodeling, shaping the world around us with all sorts of tools at our disposal to create something new and innovative.
 It provided hobbyists and enthusiasts with the opportunity to play with technology and figure out how things worked, determine the amount of effort that went into making specific objects and the kind of alternative resources that could be utilized to make things more eco-friendly and promote sustainable development.

 What are library makerspaces?